-The Company has been notified of a potential claim under the EIR relating to charges levied for drainage and water searches carried out since 2004, which it is argued should have been provided free of charge.
-The potential value of the claims is unclear, as very little detail has been provided, however the company intends to defend all claims.
+The Company has been notified of potential claims under the EIR relating to charges levied for drainage and water searches carried out since 2004, which it is argued should have been provided free of charge.
+The potential value of the claims is unclear, as very little detail has been provided, however we intend to defend all of the claims.